1.2. Physical Structure of Database Cluster

 lrwxrwxrwx 1 postgres postgres 21 Apr 21 10:08 16386 -> /home/postgres/tblspc

-If you create a new database (OID 16387) under the tablespace, its directory is created under the version-specific subdirectory.
+When a new database (OID 16387) is created within the tablespace, its directory is placed under the version-specific subdirectory:

 $ ls -l /home/postgres/tblspc/PG_14_202011044/